turingschool/mod-0-curriculum/session2/index.md

 ### Wins

-- To those of you asking questions in the public Slack channel, keep it up!
+- Ask questions or post struggles you have in the public Slack channel!
 This is a *win-win-win* for everybody.

 ### Follow-Ups

 - For homework, we'll be leaving feedback on your practice tasks and also checking, but not leaving feedback on your readings and responses.
-- Check your gists, we give feedback and ask for edits to help you learn these concepts.

 ### Today's Goals